SQL Server v.Next (Denali) : More on contained databases and "contained users"

 CREATE DATABASE CDB1; GO CREATE DATABASE CDB2; GO ALTER DATABASE CDB1 SET CONTAINMENT = PARTIAL; GO ALTER DATABASE CDB2 SET CONTAINMENT = PARTIAL; GO

-USE CDB1; GO CREATE USER Bob WITH PASSWORD = 'bar'; GO USE CDB2; GO CREATE USER Bob WITH PASSWORD = 'bar'; GO
+USE CDB1; GO CREATE USER Bob WITH PASSWORD = N'bar'; GO USE CDB2; GO CREATE USER Bob WITH PASSWORD = N'bar'; GO

-But if you say Yes, the connection immediately fails with the same "Login failed" error as above, because the contained user does not have access to the list of databases on the server.
+If you say Yes, the connection immediately fails with the same "Login failed" error as before, because the contained user does not have access to the list of databases on the server.

 This is by design.
 And there is a fix for all of this, if you go back to the Connection Properties tab.
 While the "Connect to database:" option appears to be a dropdown, it is actually a combo box, so you can type the name of your database, and this will allow you to connect.
 You should create a registered server with these options so that you only have to perform this action once.